lnahrf/steel_rods/close0ezg000d09lah256h1j6.md

 if __name__ == "__main__": main()
 ```

-I used Python’s NumPy to generate 8^8 possibilities and added the 2-digit static prefix to every line.
-The script took about 5 minutes to generate a list with 16,000,000 possibilities.
+I used Python’s NumPy to generate the required possibilities and added the 2-digit static prefix to every line.
+The script took about 5 minutes to generate a list with 100,000,000 possibilities.
 Now that we have a word list (or a phone list) we can use tools like Hashcat along with our GPU to crack the captured handshake’s password.

 Take a look at Hashcat and their quick guide on [cracking WPA/WPA2](https://hashcat.net/wiki/doku.php?id=cracking_wpawpa2).
 Using this and the wordlist we created, we should be able to crack a password in less than 10 minutes under the right conditions.